10-3-pursuit/unit-fundamentals/javascript-on-your-machine/readme.md

 touch example.js
 ```

-Next in your terminal you will open the file in VSCode
+Next, in your terminal, you will open the file in VSCode

 ```bash
 code example.js